All Episodes

 And we have to defeat them.

-And when I say the enemy from within, the other side goes crazy, becomes the sound, oh, how can he say, you know, they've done very bad things to this country.
+And when I say the enemy from within, the other side goes crazy, becomes a sound of hoe.

 They are indeed the enemy from within.

-When he says he's an enemy within, that's from within.
+When he says the enemy within, that's from within.

-It's about what he considers to be a left-wing machine, a left-ling political machine that's obviously his political opponents.
+It's about what he considers to be a left-wing machine, a left-wing political machine that's obviously his political opponents.

 But the idea that there's some sort of massive insurrectionary force taking over the United States is exactly the kind of extremely exaggerated threat assertions that we ought to be very guarded against because that's the kind of thing that leads to authoritarian power.